weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 tains a special case of this.

 10.46 Area elements in R® Let ® be a 2-surface in R, of class ¥’, with pa- rameter domain D = R%.
-Associate with each point (u, v) € D the vector
+Associate with each point (u, v)  \in  D the vector

 Lng) day) dy)